-Cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash and that are subject to insignificant risk of changes in value.
+Cash equivalents are short term, highly liquid investments which are readily convertible to known amounts of cash, being subject to insignificant risk of changes in value.

-They are held to meet short-term cash commitments instead of for investment or other purposes.
+They are held to meet short-term cash commitments instead of investments or for other purposes.
 They are carried at their principal amount.
 Refer Note: 10.